Arachnophobia (film): Plot

 Atherton joins Ross, Chris, Milt, Sheriff Lloyd Parsons, and exterminator Delbert McClintock in Canaima, and they discover the spiders have a short lifespan due to their crossbreeding.
 Atherton tells them that the spiders are soldiers sent to eliminate potential threats for the male spider leading the colony, which he calls "the general".
 He learns that the general produced a queen and inbred with her to produce a second nest (guarded by the queen) which could produce fertile offspring, culminating in the species' next stage of evolution and worldwide dispersal.

 Ross, Chris, and Delbert discover that one nest is in Ross's barn.
 When he destroys the nest, Delbert finds Atherton dead.
 He had attempted to catch the general and purposely touched a strand of the web to coax the spider out, but was bitten by the male spider which then escaped.
 Chris gets the Jennings family out of their infested house, but Ross falls through the floor into his wine cellar: the spiders' second nest, guarded by both the queen and the general.

 After he electrocutes the queen, Ross battles the general while he tries to burn the second egg sac (overcoming his fear of spiders by focusing on his need to stop them).
 Trapped by fallen debris as the general prepares to bite him, Ross stays perfectly still until the general is in position, then flings the spider into the fire.
 Despite being badly burnt, the general leaps out from the fire just as the egg sac hatches.
 Ross shoots the general with a nail gun, sending the flaming spider into the egg sac and destroying the nest.
-Delbert rescues Ross: with the general, the queen and the nests destroyed and the soldiers dying, the spiders' threat is over.
+Delbert rescues Ross; with the general, the queen and the nests destroyed and the soldiers dying, the spiders' threat is over.
 Deciding that they missed their old life, the Jennings family returns to San Francisco.
-Celebrating their safe return home, an earthquake hits, which they prefer over deadly spiders.
+As they celebrate their safe return home, an earthquake hits, which they prefer over deadly spiders.